Senate’s Biggest Talker Gabs About Ukraine Conspiracies ’Til He Can’t Anymore

 Since then, Kennedy has cultivated a reputation as a folksy font of wisdom in the nation’s capital.
 His creative turns of phrase—Trump, he once said, “is a hard dog to keep on the porch… he’s not a porch dog; he's a running dog”—are so outlandish that a New Orleans newspaper columnist drew up a quiz challenging readers to guess whether certain phrases were said by Kennedy or Foghorn Leghorn.

-More recently, Kennedy has targeted his one-liners at the president’s enemies: at a rally last month in Louisiana, the senator—standing onstage next to Trump in rolled-up shirtsleeves—mocked Speaker Nancy Pelosi and impeachment.
-“It must suck,” be bellowed, “to be that dumb.”
+More recently, Kennedy has targeted his one-liners at the president’s enemies.
+At a rally last month in Louisiana, the senator—standing onstage next to Trump in rolled-up shirtsleeves—mocked Speaker Nancy Pelosi and impeachment.
+“It must suck,” he bellowed, “to be that dumb.”

 “This is someone who’s really smart,” said Pearson.
 “You kind of wonder, where do you draw the line between how much of this is for show and how much of it is what he actually thinks?”